Places to Visit in Nainital

 Timings: 10 am to 4:30 pm

-Nainital has many quaint villages which have great hiking trails, and Binayak is one such small village panchayat in Pithoragarh District of Uttarakhand.
+Nainital has many quaint villages that have great hiking trails, and Binayak is one such small village in the Pithoragarh District of Uttarakhand.
 This village offers one of the best trekking trails in the Himalayan range for tourists and adventure seekers.
-For hikers and trekkers everywhere, Binayak is well connected to different cities and towns across the country and makes for a worthwhile trek, where you can walk amidst the gorgeous flora and fauna.
-The trails are lined with Oak trees and lush greens plants and bushes with blooming seasonal flowers making hiking rejuvenating and a stress buster.
+Moreover, Binayak is well connected to different cities making it accessible to all adventure junkies. , where The trail is lined up with Oak trees and lush green plants and bushes with blooming seasonal flowers making hiking rejuvenating and a stress buster.
 Enjoy this moment with nature, which will be hard to find once you go back home.
-So soak in as much of Nainital as you can and rever in its offerings.
+So soak in as much of Nainital as you can.

-Around 20 Kms from Nainital, this glittering Lake City known as Bhimtal was named after Bhima, one of the charismatic brothers of Pandavas in the mythological story of Mahabharata.
+Around 20 Km from Nainital, this glittering Lake City known as Bhimtal was named after Bhima, one of the charismatic brothers of Pandavas in the mythological story of Mahabharata.
 The lake is a scenic spot with a small island at its centre and is revered for its aesthetic beauty and appeal.
 Located proudly at an altitude of 1,370 m above sea level, this lake offers splendid views and visual vistas of nature’s beauty and makes for a more idyllic place than the bustling city of Nainital.
-This lake city is gaining popularity each day with honeymooners and love birds alike because of the serene and tranquil environment while providing many activities like water sports, birding, nature walks, hikes, and adventure treks for you to indulge in.
-At a small distance from Nainital, it is becoming popular amongst the tourists as one of the best tourist attractions, since Nainital becomes crowded during peak season and travellers want to enjoy its resplendent beauty without being bothered with the crowd.

-Sattal or Saat Tal is an interconnected group of 7 freshwater lakes tucked away in the lower Himalayan Range and is one of the best places to visit in Nainital.
-Located near the town of Bhimtal, in the Nainital District of Uttarakhand with numerous splendid lakes, it is no wonder that it is called the ‘Lake District of India’.
-These lakes in Nainital are surrounded by numerous Himalayan peaks which has an amazing assembly of pine trees and oak tree forests lined by colonial bungalows and majestic churches.
+Sattal or Saat Tal is an interconnected group of seven freshwater lakes tucked away in the lower Himalayan Range and is one of the best places to visit in Nainital.
+It is located near the town of Bhimtal.
+These lakes are surrounded by numerous Himalayan peaks, making your visit to this popular Nainital tourist place memorable.

-Sattal comprises of these 7 lakes namely Purna Tal, Sita Tal, Ram Tal, Laxman Tal, Sukh Tal, Nal Damyanti Tal and Garud Tal and is considered to be one of the few unspoiled and unpolluted freshwater biomes in the country.
+Sattal comprises of seven lakes, namely Purna Tal, Sita Tal, Ram Tal, Laxman Tal, Sukh Tal, Nal Damyanti Tal, and Garud Tal, and is considered to be one of the few unspoiled and unpolluted freshwater biomes in the country.
 These lakes in Nainital are a seasonal home for migratory birds who escape the harsh cold of the Himalayan range and migrate to the lower areas for some time.
 Sattal is a paradise for bird watching in Nainital, and if you are an avid bird lover and photographer, then this is an ideal location for your vacation.

-Located close to Nainital, Sariya Tal is an artificial, human-made lake with a stepped waterfall in the corner and lies on the main road on the way from Kaladhungi to Nainital and has numerous activities like paddle boating and water sports.
+Located close to Nainital, Sariya Tal is a man-made lake with a stepped waterfall in the corner and lies on the main road on the way from Kaladhungi to Nainital and has numerous activities like paddle boating and water sports.
 So, if you are an avid adventure enthusiast or want to explore this place, you can make a pit stop here and enjoy the activities and the lakeside snacks and tea.

 This Nainital Lake becomes full in September and is clean and is popular for its Himalayan Botanical Garden which is not only a research centre but also a Herbarium and a butterfly park.